 Many design engineers are challenged to create products that incorporate optics, without much training in this specialty.
 We exist to help you overcome those challenges!
-As your optical design and manufacturing partner, our job is to make your project successful.
-To ensure the best possible outcome, we use the following process.
+As your custom lens design partner, our job is to make your project successful.
+To ensure the best possible outcome, we use the following process:

 We start by working with you to determine exactly what you need.
 If off-the-shelf parts will fulfill your requirements, we will recommend suppliers that stock the parts you need.
 For prototypes or small quantities, this is often the best route.
 However, if you need optics that are not readily available, we will help you create a specification.
 Identifying physical constraints is a critical part of this assessment.
-One tool we use is the lens specification spreadsheet found on this page.
+One tool we use is the lens specification spreadsheet that you can download here.
 If your needs don’t fit the template, we are happy to work with sketches, CAD models or verbal descriptions.
 The result will be a specification that captures all of your requirements.

 Once we have agreed on a specification, the design work can begin.
 For lens design, we use Zemax, SYNOPSYS, CodeV or OSLO, whichever is best suited for your job.
 SolidWorks and IronCAD are our tools for mechanical CAD.
 We have been using TracePro for illumination analysis since version 1.0, so we know it well enough to wring the last shred of performance out of it.
-All of our design work is done in 3D, and we are more than happy to share our design files with you.
+All of our design work is done in 3D, and we are more than happy to structure the contract so that we can share our design files with you.
 No design is complete until all of your specifications are met.

-We’re still looking for a good way to do rapid prototyping of lenses, but we can turn around mechanical parts in a few days.
-Given that lenses take four weeks to make, we often skip rapid prototyping of the mechanical parts and use machined ones that are still ready before the lenses.
+We’re still looking for a good way to do rapid prototyping of lenses, but we can turn around mechanical parts in a few weeks.
+Given that lenses take at the very least four weeks to make, we often skip rapid prototyping of the mechanical parts and use machined ones that are still ready before the lenses.
 Our machine shop uses CAM to go straight from SolidWorks files to parts, so the parts fit every time.
 Making one to seven prototypes is strongly recommended.